JeromeErasmus/browserstack-selenium-behat/README.md

 * Clone the repo into your project root
 * Cd into the repo folder on your local machine
 * Install dependencies `composer install`
-* First copy dist.*.conf.yml to `*.conf.yml` and then edit them to match your project path specifications. e.g. dist.local.conf.yml is saved as a new file local.conf.yml
+* First copy dist.conf.selenium.yml and dist.conf.browserstack.yml to conf.selenium.yml and conf.browserstack.yml and then edit them to match your project specifications.
-* create a new .env file in the config folder .env file from the .dist.env file and update with your browserstack keys
+* Then copy the dist.env file to .env and update with your browserstack keys

 ### Creating the capabilities config
 You define a capabilities configuration file to explicity set which browsers / devices / operating systems you will test on.
 To get the full updated list of capabilities from browserstack run the following command: